opensearch-project/project-website/_posts/2022-03-09-fine-dining-for-indices.md

 {
 	"eat_me": "iron ration",
 	"drink_me": "potion of index familiarity",
 	"dont_index_me": "I'm expecting this field to be ingested, but because I'm familiar with my data I know beforehand I don't need it.
 It will not be indexed and won't be returned in search queries.
-It will be retrievable in the `_source` field if this document is ever retrieved.", "some_other_field": "This field is not in the mapping to exemplify Dynamic Mapping."
+It will be retrievable in the `_source` object if this document is ever retrieved.", "some_other_field": "This field is not in the mapping to exemplify Dynamic Mapping."
 }
 ```